Homocystinuria is caused by a lack of the enzyme needed to metabolize homocysteine.

 Newborn screening test

-Since 2008, nearly every state in the United States has required that all newborns be screened Newborn Screening Tests Many serious disorders that are not apparent at birth can nonetheless be detected by various screening tests.
-Early diagnosis and prompt treatment can reduce or prevent many disorders that may... read more for homocystinuria with a blood test.
+Since 2008, nearly every state in the United States has required that all newborns be screened Newborn Screening Tests Screening tests are done to detect health conditions that are not yet causing symptoms.
+Many serious disorders that are not apparent at birth can be detected by various screening tests.
+Early... read more for homocystinuria with a blood test.

 A test measuring enzyme function in the liver and DNA tests are done to confirm the diagnosis of homocystinuria.
 Tests of skin cells may also be done.